rclone/rclone/MANUAL.md

 Then use as `--files-from files-from.txt`.
 This will only transfer `file1.jpg` and `file2.jpg` providing they exist.

+For example, let's say you had a few files you want to back up regularly with these absolute paths:

+    /home/user1/important
+    /home/user1/dir/file
+    /home/user2/stuff

+To copy these you'd find a common subdirectory - in this case `/home` and put the remaining files in `files-from.txt` with or without leading `/`, eg

+    user1/important
+    user1/dir/file
+    user2/stuff

+You could then copy these to a remote like this

+    rclone copy --files-from files-from.txt /home remote:backup

+The 3 files will arrive in `remote:backup` with the paths as in the `files-from.txt`.

+You could of course choose `/` as the root too in which case your `files-from.txt` might look like this.

+    /home/user1/important
+    /home/user1/dir/file
+    /home/user2/stuff

+And you would transfer it like this

+    rclone copy --files-from files-from.txt / remote:backup

+In this case there will be an extra `home` directory on the remote.

 ### `--min-size` - Don't transfer any file smaller than this ###